marzwick/DemoSite/site/src/inclusive.md

 - Identical applications with a male or female name.
 - Evaluators review the applicant’s credentials and decide whether or not to hire them.

-…and they all yield the same result: Evaluators are substantially more likely to hire if an applicant has man’s name.
+…and they all yield the same result: Evaluators are substantially more likely to hire if an applicant has a man’s name.

 **This result has not changed for 50 years.**